 About the Ninety-Nines

-The Ninety-Nines is the world's oldest and largest women pilots organization.
+The Ninety-Nines is the world’s oldest and largest women pilots organization.
 Founded in 1929 for mutual support and the advancement of aviation, this international organization now has over 6,500 members in 35 countries.
-Our mission is to promote world fellowship through flight, provide networking and scholarship opportunities for aviation education in the community, and preserve the unique history of women in aviation.

 About Our Chapter